 Created by screenwriter Prapas Cholsaranon, Yak: The Giant King tells the story of two robots — a teeny, tiny pink one and an absolutely enormous green one — who find themselves chained together.
 At first they try to get the chain cut off, but then when they are told it’s a “special chain” that’s made for a war robot to be used in battle they have to learn to live with it, while trying to stop a world war.

 Yak, by the way, is actually based on the traditional Buddhist Ramayana Saga featuring the reincarnated Ravana and Hanuman in modern form — robots, don’t ya know.

 This animated movie is extremely unusual for Thailand, though.
 Normally the movie is released in Thai movie theaters with a few showing it with English subtitles.
-But, when it’s released on DVD, the English subtitles are gone.
+But, when it is released on DVD, the English subtitles are gone.
 Awful if you don’t speak Thai.

-From the Yak: The Giant King video trailer, let me just say the animations are absolutely beautiful and this will be a ‘must see’ movie for me.
-I’ll just be waiting until one afternoon next mid-week, when the crowds have dissipated about it.
+From the Yak: The Giant King video trailer (watch below), let me just say the animations are beautiful, and this will be a ‘must see’ movie for me.
+I will just be waiting until one afternoon next mid-week, when the crowds have dissipated about it.